Do Pros Use Graphite or Steel Shafts? It Depends Which Club (2022)

 Mitsubishi’s Metal Mesh Technology (MMT) shafts are also being designed with the key thought in mind of blending the strength of steel with the flexibility of graphite by adding a small section of metal mesh into the tip section of these shafts (i.e. the few inches attached to the club head) to increase both the weight and stability of the shaft.

-So as we can see when it comes to the graphite versus steel shaft decision in the utility irons of PGA Tour pros there is much less consensus than there is with their other longer clubs.
+So as we can see when it comes to the graphite versus steel shaft decision in the utility irons of PGA Tour pros there is less consensus than there is with their other longer clubs.

 Do Pros Use Graphite or Steel Shafts In Their Wedges?